NativeScript/docs-v7/ui-views.md

 ## Image

-This widget shows an image.
+The [Image](ApiReference/ui/image/how-to.md) widget shows an image.
 You can load the image can be from [`ImageSource`](./ApiReference/image-source/ImageSource.md) or from URL.

 ![image android](img/gallery/android/imagePage.png "image android")![image ios](img/gallery/ios/imagePage.png "image ios")